By: William C. Head and Larry Kohn, Criminal Defense Lawyers Near Me

 What Is Probation?

 Probation is a term of months or years of court supervision over a convicted criminal law violator.
-Since a judge can send the person to jail or prison, a probated sentence can be considered the suspension (lifting) of all or part of that potential prison or jail sentence, so that the convicted violator conditionally can go back to his or her community and family instead of languishing in detention.
+Since a judge can send the person to jail or prison, a probated sentence is considered the suspension (lifting) of all or part of that potential prison or jail sentence.
+Then the convicted violator conditionally can go back to his or her community and family instead of suffering in detention.

-With misdemeanor probation, the rules of compliance are usually more relaxed than with felony probation, except in a DUI Court or a Drug Court, where intensive probation or “supervised probation” are implemented.
-Based on numerous criminal justice reforms in Georgia that were implemented during Governor Nathan Deal’s administration, a wide array of accountability Courts are now established and operating across the State of Georgia.
+With misdemeanor probation, the rules of compliance are usually more relaxed than with felony probation, except in a DUI Court or a Drug Court.
+During Governor Nathan Deal’s administration, numerous criminal justice reforms in Georgia implemented intensive probation or “supervised probation” within newly established accountability courts.

 Georgia Probation Management for Felony Offenders